Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 YP of the month -

 Each month the CYPN Steering Committee recommends a young professional in the community it thinks readers would enjoy getting to know better.
-Meet our September “Young Professional of the Month,” Michael DeCristofaro.
+Meet our December “Young Professional of the Month,” Erika Mattson.

 Congratulations to Connor Spern, Greater Concord Young Professional of the Year!